liujohnson118/ekohe/README.md

 # README

+## IMPORTANT NOTICE
+All 6 endpoints requested are done and are testable from Postman.
+Please ignore all front end stuff as these front end stuff are not working.

 * Assumptions Made
 1. The user is only charged a fee at the time of returning the book to library and NOT at the time of taking out a book from library.
 2. Because of condition 1, we only allow users to take out a book (i.e. create a book loan) when the 3 condtions are met: